SkafteNicki/ku_devops/experiment_tracking/README.md

     combinations.

 6. If you managed to do the last part, you should hopefully have logged multiple experiments now.
-Look at your project page again in your webbrowser.
+Look at your project page again in your web browser.
 You should see all your experiments.
-In particular checkout the `Table` tab (as in the image below) that can give a nice condensed overview of your experiments.
+In particular check out the `Table` tab (as in the image below) which can give a nice condensed overview of your experiments.

     <p align="center">
     <img src="../figures/weights_and_biases2.PNG" width="1000">
     </p>

 7. Wandb can log a lot more than just scalar values.
 This could be an image (numpy array), a histogram or a matplotlib figure.
-In all cases the logging is still going to use `wandb.log` but you need extra calls to `wandb.Image` etc. depending on what you choose to log.
-Add the following code to the `wandb_script.py` at the end and afterwards figure out how to call `wandb.log` to log the figure:
+In all cases, the logging is still going to use `wandb.log` but you need extra calls to `wandb.Image` etc. depending on what you choose to log.
+Add the following code to the `wandb_script.py` at the end and afterward figure out how to call `wandb.log` to log the figure:

     ```python
     import seaborn as sns